tomaszstawski/SilicaLysozymeSAXS/README.md

 <b> Beilstein J. Nanotechnol.
 2019, 10, 182–197. doi:10.3762/bjnano.10.17 </b>
 https://www.beilstein-journals.org/bjnano/articles/10/17

-This research was made possible by two Marie Curie grants from the European Commission: the NanoSiAl Individual Fellowship, Project No. 703015.
+<b> This research was made possible by two Marie Curie grants from the European Commission: the NanoSiAl Individual Fellowship, Project No. 703015. </b>

 ![graphical_abstract](https://user-images.githubusercontent.com/10513547/51824009-69d40780-22e1-11e9-87e4-bef5bb2a8113.png)

 It contains routines in GNU Octave/Matlab used to processes SAXS (small-angle X-ray scattering) patterns.
 We used the scripts to perform fits and analyze data obtained during the experiment at the BioSAXS beamline P12 of the EMBL at PETRA III (DESY, Germany).

-HOW TO USE?
+<b> HOW TO USE? </b>
 The script "fitting_macro_cluster_SHS.m" was written and tested in GNU Octave >4.
 It should also work in Matlab.
 The following packages have to be installed as well: NAN, OPTIM.

 The input and output directories can be edited within the script.
 By default we use the following data structure: